Basic Food Employment & Training Program (BFET)

 How to Get Started

-To find out if you qualify for funding, take a brief survey at startnextquarter.org.
-For questions please contact the Workforce Education Office at workforcesouth@seattlecolleges.edu or (206) 934-5835.
+To find out if you qualify for funding, complete the quarterly intake form at the top of the main Workforce Education page.
+For questions, or if you need assistance with completing the intake form, please contact the Workforce Education Office at workforcesouth@seattlecolleges.edu or (206) 934-5835.

 Note: You may be eligible for BFET if you are receiving Basic Food Assistance.